toppev/StrikePracticeAPI/README.md

 ```java
 StrikePracticeAPI api = StrikePractice.getAPI();
 ```
 Now you can do anything with the api.

-For example
+### Example: message to opponent
 ```java
 Player player = ...
 Player opponent = api.getDuelOpponent(player);